Binance Market Update (2022-09-06)

 Binance

-The global cryptocurrency market cap now stands at $1.00T, up by 1.14% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, down by -2.79% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include KEY, FIRO, and RVN, up by 22%, 21%, and 16%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include USTC, KEY, and AGLD, up by 22%, 15%, and 13%, respectively.

 Top stories of the day: